aws-samples/serverless-smart-streaming-engine/README.md

 This demo shows a good demonstration on how you can use various types of events when developing serverless architecture.
 Amazon Elemental MediaLive has two output groups, one for MediaPackage for live stream and another for S3 Archive.
 The S3 Archive output group archives live videos into [Amazon S3](https://aws.amazon.com/s3/?nc2=type_a) bucket which becomes the first event of Event-Driven Serverless backend.
 When a media file is uploaded to S3 Archive Bucket, a [Lambda](https://aws.amazon.com/lambda/?nc2=type_a) is invoked to put a message including the object information into [SQS](https://aws.amazon.com/sqs/?nc2=type_a) queue.
 Then another lambda is called via SQS target, to call [Amazon Elemental MediaConvert](https://aws.amazon.com/mediaconvert/?nc2=type_a) to convert the file.
 MediaConvert also has two output groups.
 One output group converts the file into HLS so it can be served as VoD Content.
 The other output group converts the file into MP4, because Amazon Rekognition can only analyze MP4 files.
 [Amazon EventBridge](https://aws.amazon.com/eventbridge/?nc2=type_a) watches the jobs of MediaConvert, and it triggers an event when it completes and calls the third lambda.
 The third lambda calles [Amazon Rekognition](https://aws.amazon.com/rekognition/?nc2=type_a) to analyze who appears in the video clip.
-And if a certain player is found ("Son Heung-min" in this demo), it puts the metadata in [Amazon DynamoDB](https://aws.amazon.com/dynamodb/?nc2=type_a).
+And if a certain celebrity is found, it puts the metadata in [Amazon DynamoDB](https://aws.amazon.com/dynamodb/?nc2=type_a).

 ### Frontend Integration